 Well established and developing coding and classification systems allied to patients’ social definition of data may provide a way of adding a personal moral filter for each citizen to apply to his health data as his life and circumstances develop whatever the State or commercial organisation’s default on sharing.

-Electronic health record architecture will need to support national and international legislation, human rights and the moral choices of data subjects.
+Electronic health record architecture will need to support and instantiate national and international legislation, human rights and the technological interface that allows patients and citizens to exercise their moral choices about who can see their data.
 We would suggest that the United Nations be asked to consider supervising standards to support citizens’ rights and responsibilities within the processing of their own health data.

 Corresponding author Dr Richard Fitton Richard.fitton1@btopenworld.com 00447718901395